Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

 final_svmRBF_fit  = final_svmRBF_mod %>% last_fit(split)
 ```

-Collect the metrics from our finalize model and plot the roc_auc curve and confusion matrix
+Collecting the metrics from our finalized model and plotting the roc_auc curve and confusion matrix.
 ```r
 #roc_auc and accuracy
 final_svmRBF_fit %>% collect_metrics()